Mizuone/Reaver/README.md

 RPG game using JavaScript with HTML5 canvas

 Description: Project that I decided to continue to work on.
-I intend to create this game without using any major frameworks. right now I am in the process of adding object orientated structures to my JavaScript to cut down on a large amount of code.
+I intend to create this game without using any major frameworks.
+Currently I am in the process of adding object orientated structures to my JavaScript to clean up my code.
+As I begin to learn more about other languages, I start to come back to these projects and recreate them.